Code-Institute-Submissions/my-first-project-6/README.md

 ## Setup/Installation Requirements

-* __
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

-## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+The webpage does not require any specific installation requirements.
+All it requires is a desktop, laptop or any mobile device with internet browser - preferably Google Chrome or Firefox.

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+If you come across any issues or have questions, ideas or concerns, please contact me by email at ["my email id"](johnnyferns@gmail.com).
+Anyone is welcome to make a contribution to the code.

 ## Technologies Used

 The basic technologies that have been used in the project are:

 1. HTML -  the standard markup language for Web pages.
 With HTML you can create your own Website.
 2. CSS - HTML only gives you the skeletal framework of the website.
-However, CSS hepls you design the webpage, thereby giving you an array of styles, colors & formatting.
+However, CSS hepls you design the webpage, thereby giving you an array of styles, colors & formatting options.
 3. Bootstrap - Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 It contains CSS- and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.
 It reduces the lines of the code that would have otherwise been required to style the website.
+To use Bootstrap, you can either download the CDN from their website, or copy the URL that links to the CDN on the Bootstrap website.
-4. GitHub - GitHuhs are commonly used to host open-source projects.
+4. GitHub - GitHubs are commonly used to host open-source projects.
 It provides access control and several collaboration features such as bug tracking, feature requests, task management, continuous integration and wikis for every project.

 ### License